hoangthangta/WikiDes/README.md

 The data contain over 80k examples in the file "collected_data.json".
 There are 2 phases of training, description generation and candidate ranking.

 ## Phrase 1.
 Description generation
 We consider Wikidata instances as topics of examples.
 The data distribution is training set ~ 80%, validation set ~ 10%, and test set ~ 10%.
+We use first 256 tokens in Wikipedia first paragraphs as the documents in the training.
 * diff: The data is splitted by different topics.
 The training set will have different topics from validation and test sets.
 * random: The data is splitred by random topics.
 The sets will have random topics.